1800's Militaria Nondug

 Spencer Carbine Forearm

 $120.00 Spencer forearm in excellent original condition with both escutcheons present.
 I believe this is for the 56-50 Conversion.
-Original Spencer parts.
+Original Spencer part.

 British 4th Regiment Buckle Half